 3. Strategic sourcing.

 Finally, strategic sourcing is a procurement strategy that focuses on the long-term relationships between an organization and its suppliers.
-This approach takes into account the specific needs of an organization and uses supplier selection and management to improve performance, reduce costs, and mitigate risk.
+This approach takes into account the specific needs of an organization and uses sourcing and supplier selection management to improve performance, reduce costs, and mitigate risk.

 The Goals of Strategic Procurement